apache/drill/_docs/getting-started/020-why-drill.md

 ## 4. Real SQL -- not "SQL-like"
 Drill supports the standard SQL:2003 syntax.
 No need to learn a new "SQL-like" language or struggle with a semi-functional BI tool.
-Drill supports many data types including DATE, INTERVAL, TIMESTAMP, VARCHAR and DECIMAL, as well as complex query constructs such as correlated sub-queries and joins in WHERE clauses.
+Drill supports many data types including DATE, INTERVALDAY/INTERVALYEAR, TIMESTAMP, VARCHAR and DECIMAL, as well as complex query constructs such as correlated sub-queries and joins in WHERE clauses.
 Here is an example of a TPC-H standard query that runs in Drill "as is":

 ### TPC-H query 4